Ryu204/stay3/readme.md

 * Never attach components to entity that is signaled to be destroyed
 * Never add or destroy component in signal handler of that component.

-11. Please don't destroy entity via `ecs_registry::destroy_entity`, use `entities_holder::destroy` instead.
+11. Please don't destroy entity via `ecs_registry::destroy`, use `entities_holder::destroy` instead.
 The former does not allow disconnecting entity from its node.

 12. There is currently a primitive way to specify a dependency relationship between components.
 Definition: